|Back To Shelter Tours Main||Back To Civil Defense Museum Main|

 The two most common fallout shelter signs are shown above.
 The FS1 which is a 14 by 20 inch aluminum sign and the FS2 which is a 10 by 14 inch galvanized steel sign.
 Both have flat black and yellow reflective paint.
 The Fallout Shelter Sign Posting Handbook lists the FS 1 as an exterior sign and the FS 2 as an interior sign but both were posted on the exteriors of buildings with shelters.
 All DOD OCD issue signs have "Not To Be Reproduced Or Used Without Department Of Defense Permission." at the bottom of the sign.
 The paper adhesive backed sign (see below) also has the DOD FS No. 2 number designation at the bottom of the sign.

-To see scan of the original page 12 from the 1962 DOD OCD Annual Report.
-DODOCD1962AnnualReptPage12.pdf Thank You Frank Blazich for providing this scan from the 1962 DOD OCD Annual Report!>
+Here is the link to original page 12 from the 1962 DOD OCD Annual Report.
+DODOCD1962AnnualReptPage12.pdf Thank You Frank Blazich for providing this scan from the 1962 DOD OCD Annual Report!

 Before seeing this I had no idea that the shelter sign "points" had ever been assigned any meaning.
 I have never seen the statement by Mr. Pittman mentioned in the paragraph in any other document that I have but since this is a DOD OCD Regional Newsletter I think it's probably a good source to cite.
 I guess it's something they never really followed up on as a promotional effort.The original document of the Region 3 Newsletter image file.
 DODOCDReg3NewsletterVol1No2.jpg

 Thanks again to Mr. Blazich for this image!